 Nearly 3 weeks left and my children will have their portfolio review for the 3rd quarter.
 Our homeschooled kids are required to submit and present their portfolio quarterly.
 Are you wondering what portfolio I’m talking about?
-Well, in homeschooling, a portfolio is basically a collection of the student’s work, showcasing what they have learned through out the school year.
+Well, in homeschooling, a portfolio is basically a collection of the student’s work or projects, showcasing what they have learned through out the school year.
 It is one of the tools in evaluating homeschool student’s growth at the same time a proof that your child is really schooling.
 I have to emphasize this, coz I remember being asked by a friend for a proof that my children are doing school at home.

 - Cover page, include student’s name, age, grade level and picture.